karayabin/universe-snapshot/universe/Ling/Light_Realist/doc/api/Ling/Light_Realist/Service/LightRealistService/convertCsrfTokenByItem.md

-LightRealistService::convertCsrfTokenByItem — entries to an actual csrf_token = [ name: theTokenName, value: theTokenValue ] array.
+LightRealistService::convertCsrfTokenByItem — entries to an actual csrf_token value.